Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Hover over an image and the 'Pinterest' icon will appear on the top right, click on the icon and a new page opens to log into the 'Pinterest' website
   * As you resize the page (Desktop to Tablet to Mobile versions) the images and text reduce and the text moves around the images

+* 'Contact Us' page
+  * Enter the postcode 'CM2 0DS' and the Cost displayed will be '10.520969073383625'
+  * Follow the above step and then remove the last character, then the displayed cost will be 0
+  * Enter the invalid postcode 'CM2 0D' and the Cost displayed will be '0'

 ## Acceptance tests

 ### Navigation Menu Bar User Stories